mohsr/idea-list/README.md

 # idea-list
-A list of ideas of mine of things to create
+This is a place for me to store ideas of projects, big or small, that I want to code.